 DUI Defense Lawyer in Miami, FL

 If you or a loved one has been arrested for a DUI, it is critical to consult with an experienced Miami DUI attorney as soon as possible to ensure that your rights are protected.
-You need the counsel of an experienced lawyer to guide you through the process and maximize your chances of resolving your case with a favorable outcome.
+You need the counsel of an experienced lawyer to guide you through the process and maximize your chances of resolving your Miami case with a favorable outcome.

 Florida DUI Law & Penalties

 Driving while under the influence of alcoholic beverages or a controlled substance is one of the most serious traffic violations you can commit.
-In fact, it is classified as a traffic crime and in most circumstances a misdemeanor or under more limited circumstances, even a felony.
+In fact, it is classified as a traffic crime and in most circumstances a misdemeanor or, under more limited circumstances, even a felony.
 If you are found guilty of driving while under the influence, you are subject to heavy penalties for a first offense.
 These include imprisonment of up to six months, a loss of your driver’s license for a minimum of six months, a fine of between $250.00 and $500.00 in addition to court costs, completion of a substance abuse course, and 50 hours of community service.
 Second and subsequent offenses are dealt with more severely.

 Implied Consent Law & Refusals